-Wildlife & Fish Programs
+Wildlife and Fish Programs

 Wildlife and fish contribute to healthy ecosystems, provide income to landowners and businesses, and afford recreational and aesthetic benefits to society.
 Each year, more than 80 million Americans fish, hunt, or watch wildlife.
 Some wildlife can pose problems to society, causing on average $1 billion in damage to American agriculture.
 NIFA programs seek to achieve a balance that sustains wildlife populations while minimizing wildlife impacts on human endeavors through research, education, and extension.